d-smith/api-gw-active-active/README.md

-# API Gateway as a Cloud Front Origin
+# API Gateway with a Cloud Front Origin

 One annoyance with the current way the AWS Gateway in implemented is how it is wrapped in a cloud front distribution that defeats the ability to set up a multi-region